LRenTi/AnkiPackBuilder/README.md

 - Customizable deck name for better organization.
 - User-friendly GUI for easy interaction.

-## How to use AnkiPackBuilder
+## How to build the .txt file

-1. Prepare a text file with your questions and answers in the following format:
+Make sure your input file follows the specified format:
+- Each question starts with a '#' symbol, followed by the question text.
+- The answer text immediately follows the question, starting from the next line.
+- Questions and answers are separated by empty lines.

         #Question 1
         Answer 1